Best Spinning Reel

 Drag is the resistance exerted on line leaving the spool.
 This is usually achieved from washers that produce friction to slow the turn of the drive shaft.

 Better constructed reels have sealed drag systems.
 As you can imagine, this helps the drag maintain its productivity over a longer period.
+Synthetic washers are also a component of more well-constructed reels and will allow for more drag than regular washers.

 Manufacturers will provide a reels max drag setting.
 While you want to be able to stop fish, you might never even need to crank the drag up to its highest setting to land a fish.